 “I think this is a very positive step for state-owned companies.
 This is an opportunity to attract productive managers with real experience in running successful businesses,” the expert is confident.
 “In addition, the internal control system is being fixed: instead of audit commissions there will be modern tools - compliance, risk management, internal audit.”

-However, for now the remuneration system for supervisory boards remains the same as it was before the reform - that is, not very transparent.
+However, for now the remuneration system for supervisory boards remains the same as it was before the reform - that is, it is not very transparent.

 “The remuneration policy for members of supervisory boards has not changed and depends on the annual income of the state-owned enterprise.
 However, it is planned to develop a new remuneration system for members of supervisory boards, which should correspond to the market level,” adds Denis Shemyakin.